• Home

 You can select any signal and tap Explore to open it.
 This will expand your view of the data and allow you to interact with it in new ways.

-There are two features on this page that are extremely valuable.
+Two features on this page are extremely valuable.
 The first is the interactive trendline chart.
 Not only can you zoom in and out of the data, but you can also add additional metrics to the chart.

 This enables you to see how a change to your impressions might influence your clicks, conversions and other performance metrics examples.